Cute Is What We Aim For

-Cute Is What We Aim For was an American pop-punk band from Buffalo, New York.
-Formed in 2005, they have released two albums: The Same Old Blood Rush with a New Touch (2006) and Rotation (2008).
-They were signed to record label Fueled by Ramen for their two releases.
+Cute Is What We Aim For is an American pop-punk band from Buffalo, New York.
+Formed in 2005, the group gained exposure through PureVolume and MySpace, before signing to record label Fueled by Ramen.
+Their debut studio album The Same Old Blood Rush with a New Touch was released on June 20, 2006, selling 14,000 copies in its first week, which became the fastest-selling debut in Fueled by Ramen's history at the time, a record previously held by Panic! at the Disco.
+The album features single, "The Curse of Curves", peaking at No. 191 on the UK Singles Chart.
+Their second studio album Rotation was released on June 24, 2008.
+Throughout the next few years, the band broke up and got back together, before splitting up again in 2014.

+The band embarked on a ten-year anniversary tour for The Same Old Blood Rush with a New Touch in 2016, and doing the same for Rotation in 2018.
+After releasing a few B-sides and bonus tracks in 2019, the group broke up for a third time.
+In 2026, the group is scheduled to join Boys Like Girls for their Soundtrack of Your Summer Fest in August.

+The band is associated with the scene subculture.

 History

 Early years and signing with Fueled by Ramen (2001–2005)

 The original members of Cute Is What We Aim For were childhood friends.
 When the band was formed in January 2005, the members were still in their teenage years.
 Since the band's inception, it has been subject to several line-up changes.
 The group initially started as a quintet, but soon cut down to four members: vocalist Shaant Hacikyan, guitarist/pianist Jeff Czum, drummer Tom Falcone and bassist/guitarist Fred Cimato.
 Hacikyan and Czum were playing in a different band called Cherry Bing and a New Hope, while Falcone and Cimato played in another, before coming together.
 The band's name came from Hacikyan who wanted something that's "gotta be Cute."
 It was also adopted as "an homage to a friend."
 Shortly after forming in January 2005, Cute Is What We Aim For began releasing demos through Myspace and PureVolume, which helped the band gain initial exposure.
 "Teasing To Please" was the first demo the band had ever recorded.
 Czum said their success was brought about by Hawthorne Heights' street team: "Literally overnight we got like 10,000 fans on Myspace and started to get attention from labels."